calcinai/phpi/README.md

 GPIO (input) is the default mode of the pin objects.
 Alternate functions can be accessed by using the ```->setFunction(PinFunction::x)``` method.
 It is recommended to use the function names as opposed to `ALT0..5` unless you know exactly what you're doing, as quite a lot are reserved.
 A few useful classes are also included for digital interaction.
+With the default python-mmap, you can expect a raw transition speed of ~15kHz, with the native extension, it's more like 50kHz on a Pi 3.

 ### PWM